Research

 Mgr.
 Milan Pišl, Ph.D.

-• Linguistic means of expressing emotionality in postmodern texts
+• Means of expressing emotionality in German and in German-Czech contrast

 Mgr.
 Eva Polášková, Ph.D.